Merrill's Marauders: Legacy

 On 10 August 1944 the Marauders were consolidated into the 475th Infantry, which continued service in northern Burma as a component of the brigade-sized MARS Task Force until February 1945.
 On 21 June 1954 the 475th Infantry was re-designated the 75th Infantry from which descended the 75th Ranger Regiment.

 The commander of the 2nd Battalion of the Marauders, Colonel George A. McGee, was inducted into the Ranger Hall of Fame (1992) for extraordinary valor and exemplary service.
+The commander of the 3rd Battalion Colonel Charles E. Beach II was inducted into the Ranger Hall of Fame (1995) for his distinguished service and valor in combat.
 Roy H. Matsumoto (1993), Henry Gosho (1997), and Grant Hirabayashi (2004), Japanese-American interpreters for the Marauders were also inducted into the Ranger Hall of Fame.

 On 5 December 2019, the United States Senate passed S. 743, the Merrill's Marauders Congressional Gold Medal Act, legislation to honor the Marauders' extraordinary service.
 On 22 September 2020, the House of Representatives also passed the bill by unanimous consent.
 The Congressional Gold Medal is the highest expression by the Congress of national appreciation for distinguished achievements and contributions to the country.
 On 6 October, the Bill approving the medal award was sent to the White House for its final signature.

 As of 31 December 2020, seven Marauders were still alive.
 By May 2022, this number had dwindled to just two, Gabriel Kinney and Russell Hamler.
 Gabriel Kinney died on December 11, 2022, at the age of 101.
+Russell Hamler died at a veterans hospital in Pittsburgh, Pennsylvania, on December 26, 2023, at the age of 99.

 Company S-2 within the Texas A&M University Corps of Cadets is named after Merrill's Marauders.